-For accounting purposes, a valuation for the scheme is carried out with an effective date of 30 September each year.
-The liability figures from each valuation are rolled forward for accounting year ends from the following 31 March to 28 February inclusive.
+For accounting purposes, a valuation of the scheme is carried out with an effective date of 30 September each year.
+The liability figures from this valuation are rolled forward for accounting year-ends from the following March to 28 February inclusive.

-The latest accounting valuation was carried out with an effective date of 30 September 2022.
-The liability from this valuation were rolled forward for accounting year-ends from the following 31 March 2023 to 29 February 2024 inclusive.
+The latest accounting valuation was carried out with an effective date from 30 September 2023.
+The liability figures from this valuation were rolled forward for accounting year-ends from the following 31 March to 28 February 2025 inclusive.

-The liabilities are compared, at the relevant accounting date, with the Association's fair share of the Scheme's total assets to calculate the Association's net deficit or surplus.
+The liabilities are compared, at the relevant accounting date, with the company's fair share of the Scheme's total assets to calculate the company's net deficit or surplus.